Is there any place for monogamy in modern LGBTQ culture?

 “What people don’t realise is that my relationship with my partner is one thing, and his relationship with his partner is another.
 It’s none of my business.
-I’m just happy to know she exists and leave it at that,” Lana explains.
+I’m just happy to know they exist and leave it at that,” Lana explains.

-With so many moving part at play and no two relationships the same, where does this leave the concept of monogamy?
-“I guess the question should be whether monogamy is relevant for anyone, not just LGBTQ+ people,” says Rob.
+With so many moving parts at play and no two relationships the same, where does this leave the concept of monogamy?
+“I guess the question should be whether monogamy is relevant for anyone, not just LGBTQ people,” says Rob.

 “Many people struggle to ignore their desire for other people and we all know someone who’s been cheated on.
 I just wish people were more open to saying monogamy doesn’t suit them and not be ashamed of it.”

 Similarly, Lana explains how the notion of monogamy has meant in the past she’s felt rushed into committing to one person or pushed into getting serious with someone too fast, leading her to be unhappy and feeling stifled.